Pray for the peace of Jerusalem:

 We ask that their evil plans would be exposed or fall back on the enemy’s own head.

-We ask that for every man, woman or child who is martyred for their faith in You, ten others would rise up to take their place, so that the persecution would fan revival fires throughout the Middle East.
-Please, dear Jesus, keep showing up in dreams and visions and in any form You choose in order to change hearts and minds, melting generations of prejudice and hatred with Your love and peace.
+We ask , dear Jesus, that You keep showing up in dreams and visions and in any form You choose in order to change hearts and minds, melting generations of prejudice and hatred with Your love and peace.

-We ask that the fear of the One, True, Living God would fall on Israel’s neighbors…and on Israel.18
+We ask that the fear of the One, True, Living God would fall on Israel’s neighbors…and on Israel.17

-We ask that the ancient prince of the Persian kingdom and every other demonic force coming against Your City be bound and rendered powerless in the face of the hosts of Heaven.19
+We ask that the ancient prince of the Persian kingdom and every other demonic force coming against Your City be bound and rendered powerless in the face of the hosts of Heaven.18

-We ask that the Iron Dome would be 100% effective in the north as well as in the south, and that You would continue to anoint Israel’s engineers and physicists with ability to design systems that would provide a protective shield for The Beautiful Land.
+We ask that the Iron Dome and David Sling would be 100%effective, and that You would continue to anoint Israel’s engineers and physicists with ability to design systems that would provide a protective shield for The Beautiful Land.

-We ask that You intervene to give President Reuven Rivlin and Prime Minister Netanyahu a shared vision and agreed-upon steps to accomplish it so that Israel has clear, unified leadership during these dangerous days.
+We ask that You intervene to give Israel clear, unified leadership during these dangerous days.
+Heal the divisions.

 We ask that You bless The Beautiful Land and all those who live there, both Jews and Arabs, with Your peace.